-The Thermion Bridgemaster Model is capable of spraying 3/16" diameter aluminum, zinc, or zinc/aluminum wire.
+The Thermion Inc. Bridge Master Model is capable of spraying 3/16" diameter aluminum, zinc, or zinc/aluminum wire.
 The amperage requirement for spraying this wire is 350-500 amps.
-At this energy level the spray rate can 42 lbs/hr for aluminum, 150 lbs/hr for zinc, and 110 lbs/hr for zinc/aluminum.
+At this energy level the spray rate can be up 42 lbs/hr for aluminum, 150 lbs/hr for zinc, and 110 lbs/hr for zinc/aluminum.
 Deposit efficiencies of up to 70% have been obtained with these materials.
-Also, the smoke generated can be considerably less than previously experienced using smaller diameter wire
+Also, the smoke generated can be considerably less than previously experienced using smaller diameter wire.